syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 Dim document As New WordDocument()

-'opens an existing word document through Open method of WordDocument class
+'opens an existing Word document through Open method of WordDocument class

 document.Open(fileName)